 [Article] Meatless muscle growth: building muscle size and strength on a mycoprotein-rich vegan diet

-And if all of those methods fail, you can email one of the authors directly asking for a full-text copy (academics often have a personal website that provides their contact info).
+Method 4: Email one of the paper’s authors directly asking for a full-text copy (academics often have a personal website that provides their contact info, and the abstracts often contain at least one contact email address as well).

 Comments